-Have you ever avoided seeking (i) health-care / (ii) HIV testing/ (iii) HIV medical care / (iv) HIV treatment in the last 12 months due to
+Have you ever avoided seeking (i) health-care, / (ii) HIV testing, / (iii) HIV medical care\ or (iv) HIV treatment\ in the last 12 months due to any of the following:

-- 1. Fear of or concern about stigma? - 2.
-Fear or concern someone may learn you [insert behaviour]? - 3.
-Fear of or concern about or experienced violence? - 4.
-Fear of or concern about or experienced police harassment or arrest?
+1. Fear of or concern about stigma?

+- 2. Fear or concern someone may learn you [insert behaviour]? - 3.
+Fear of or concern about or experienced violence?

+4. Fear of or concern about or experienced police harassment or arrest?